Category Archives: 2006 Films

 Other members instead encouraged Olive to be herself.

-Little Miss Sunshine poses an interesting dissection of the pressures very young people face to be perfect, especially in the beauty pageant business, and the message society sends.
+Little Miss Sunshine offers an interesting dissection of the pressures very young people face to be perfect, especially in the beauty pageant business, and of the messages society sends.

-Shocking is a scene where many of the contestants, all under the age of ten, appear in sexy, glamorous makeup, and bikinis.
+Shocking is a scene in which many of the contestants, all under the age of ten, appear wearing sexy, glamorous makeup and bikinis.

-Little Miss Sunshine is a very funny film and this undoubtedly is due to the chemistry that exists among the cast of talented actors.
-Quite the ensemble, all five of the principal characters have an interesting relationship with each other.
+Little Miss Sunshine is a very funny film, and this is undoubtedly due to the chemistry among the talented cast.

 Little Miss Sunshine, however, feels authentic and fresh- a situation becomes funny because there is an honest reaction by the characters.